Author Archives: Daniel

 Reader Reading Page#

-The Gouse Blessing Sign- up Sheet has been placed on the bureau in the foyer.
+The House Blessing Sign- up Sheet has been placed on the bureau in the foyer.
 If you would like your house blessed this year, please sign the sheet with your name and three dates you’re available for your house blessing.
 Fr Herman will reach out to you to schedule your house blessing based on those dates.
 NO HOUSE BLESSING WILL BE DONE THE WEEKEND BEFORE LENTBEGINS.
 SO, HOUSE BLESSINGS WILL END FEBRUARY 20TH.

 Please be reminded to place your name, birthdate, and if married, your anniversary date in the packet on the bureau in the foyer so that we can have an accurate account of this information.
 This includes old and new members, catechumens and inquirers.